How to start a bounce house business and get jumping

 - Get quotes for a 10x15 climate-controlled storage unit near you.

-- Compare the price of a commercial-grade bounce house from two different suppliers.
+- Compare the price and rental-use warranty of a commercial-grade bounce house from two different suppliers.

 - Create a shopping list for a dolly, stakes, sandbags, and tarps.

-Step 5: Set up your payment and booking systems
+Step 5: How do you set up payment and booking systems?

 Handle your payments